dinfuc510/Calendar/README.md

 # Build
 Requirement:
 -    Windows SDK + MSVC compiler
--    MinGW compiler (an alternative to MSVC compiler, require for cross compilation from Linux to Windows)
+-    MinGW compiler (an alternative to MSVC compiler, required for cross compilation from Linux to Windows)
 -    Wine (only for cross compilation from Linux to Windows)

+Install dependencies on Debian-based distros:

     sudo apt install g++-mingw-w64-x86-64
     sudo apt install wine wine64
 ### Windows MSVC